Special Education Visual And Performing Arts

 Act out simple motions such as popcorn, flower growing, etc.

-By month/date, THE STUDENT will establish his/her own safe distance arms length from other students before doing a dance activity 2 out of 5 opportunities for 4 out of 10 days as observed and recorded by staff.
+By month/date, THE STUDENT will duplicate a specific dance movement ( Grapevine, Stair Step, Bunny Hop, Jazz Square, etc. 4 out of 5 opportunities for 8 out of 10 days as observed and recorded by staff.

-THE STUDENT will establish his/her own safe distance arms length from other students before doing a dance activity
+By month/date, THE STUDENT will establish his/her own safe distance arms length from other THE STUDENTS before doing a dance activity 4 out of 5 opportunities for 8 out of 10 days as observed and recorded by staff.

 By month/date, THE STUDENT will follow a specific path of movement ( straight, curved or zigzag) 2 out of 5 opportunities for 4 out of 10 days as observed and recorded by staff.